haydenmai/Google-Data-Analytics-Project/README.md

 # Welcome!
 This is my capstone project for the Google Data Analytics Certificate.

 This project was supposed to be done in October, however during the semester I found a few of my classes to be complementary of what I've learned during this course.
-As a result, I finally completed this project after the semester ended as a way to present something I've learned the past few months.
+As a result, I finally completed this project after the semester ended as a way to present things I've learned the past few months.

 The result is a combination what I've learned in **Google Data Analytics Professional Certificate** course on Coursera, as well as **ECON 334** (Data Visualization & Econ) & **STAT 260/261** (Intro to R for Data Science) at Simon Fraser University.